mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/guides/DEPLOY.md

 ## Customize

 Fork this GitHub repository.
-Replace all references to 'clareliguori' with your own GitHub username in your forked repository.
+Replace all references to 'exampleuser' with your own GitHub username in your forked repository.
-Replace all references to 'clare.dev' with your own domain name.
+Replace all references to 'example.com' with your own domain name.

 The CDK template will deploy to us-east-2 region by default.
 If you wish to deploy to a different region, find and replace all references to 'us-east-2'.